luckyseven/ngx-liquid-cache/projects/ngx-liquid-cache/README.md

 export class AppModule { }

 ```
 2 - Use the `@LiquidCache` decorator in any method that return a result.
 Don't worry about the type of the returned value or about making adaptations to your code: LiquidCache is perfectly integrable with every existing method without change anything.

+The `key` argument could be static (ex. `'myKey'`) or dynamic, using special placeholders (`{placeholder name}`) that will collect data from the original method's arguments (ex. `mySingleKey{id}`).

+**IMPORTANT**: be sure to run the production build of your projects with `optimization` set to `false` in `angular.json` if using **Angular 9 or prior**, or placeholders won't work:

 ```typescript
 import { LiquidCache } from 'ngx-liquid-cache';